prabhuignoto/nexhealth_quickstart/README.md

 > Both the front end and the back end apps comes with a sample `.env` file.
 Please make sure to update the values with your own.

-Following are the Mandatory values you would need to start the Node server successfully:
+Following are the mandatory values you need to start the Node server successfully:

 | Properties  | description                                                                                |
 | :---------- | :----------------------------------------------------------------------------------------- |